Salah double after being benched, Liverpool routs Palace 7-0

 Sadio Mane and captain Jordan Henderson were also on target as Liverpool claimed its biggest away win in the league since 1991 to go six points clear of Tottenham at the top.

+And the Egyptian curled his 13th of the league season into the top left after being set up by Alex Oxlade-Chamberlain, who came off the bench for his first appearance since July following a knee injury.

+The only relief perhaps for Palace was that fans were spared from witnessing this humiliation.

-Unlike when Palace held Tottenham last Sunday, no fans were allowed into Selhurst Park for the visit of Liverpool with London now subject to more stringent coronavirus restrictions again.
+Unlike when Palace held Tottenham last Sunday, no fans were allowed into Selhurst Park with London now subject to more stringent coronavirus restrictions again.

+“It’s very hard to speak after that kind of defeat,” Palace captain Luka Milivojevic said.
+“I’ve never had something like that in my life.
+They were so clinical.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports